Irrelevant conclusion: Overview

-● Example 2: A and B are debating about the law.

-B missed the point.
-The question was not if B's neighbor believes that law should allow, but rather if the law does allow it or not.

 Samuel Johnson's unique "refutation" of Bishop Berkeley's immaterialism, his claim that matter did not actually exist but only seemed to exist, has been described as ignoratio elenchi: during a conversation with Boswell, Johnson powerfully kicked a nearby stone and proclaimed of Berkeley's theory, "I refute it thus!"
 (See also argumentum ad lapidem.)

 A related concept is that of the red herring, which is a deliberate attempt to divert a process of enquiry by changing the subject.
 Ignoratio elenchi is sometimes confused with straw man argument.

 Etymology

 The phrase ignoratio elenchi is from Latin 'an ignoring of a refutation'.
 Here elenchi is the genitive singular of the Latin noun elenchus, which is from Ancient Greek ἔλεγχος (elenchos) 'an argument of disproof or refutation'.
 The translation in English of the Latin expression has varied somewhat.
 Hamblin proposed "misconception of refutation" or "ignorance of refutation" as a literal translation, John Arthur Oesterle preferred "ignoring the issue", and Irving Copi, Christopher Tindale and others used "irrelevant conclusion".